 Even without any claims, the peace of mind and security health insurance offers are worth the cost.

-1. Eligible for Medicaid or CHIP?
-If your income qualifies, you might be eligible for Medicaid or Children’s Health Insurance Program (CHIP).
+- Eligible for Medicaid or CHIP?
+If your income qualifies, you might be eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
 These plans reduce your costs significantly.

-1. Choose High-Deductible Health Plan (HDHP): This plan lowers your monthly premiums.
-Though, you will need to pay a higher deductible.
+- Choose a High-Deductible Health Plan that lowers your monthly premiums but requires a higher deductible.

-1. Use Health Savings Account (HSA): An HSA allows you to save pre-tax dollars.
-These can be used for medical costs, and lower the out-of-pocket costs with an HDHP.
+- Use a Health Savings Account (HSA), which allows you to save pre-tax dollars that can be used for medical costs and lower out-of-pocket expenses with an HDHP.

-1. Consider Catastrophic Plan: If you’re under 30, or qualify for a financial hardship exemption, catastrophic plan may be a good option with lower premiums.
+- Consider a catastrophic plan if you are under 30 or qualify for a financial hardship exemption, as it may offer lower premiums.

-1. Stay In-Network: Whichever plan you choose, use the in-network providers to save money.
+- Stay in network, whichever plan you choose, use the in-network providers to save money

-1. Family Floater Plan: Instead of buying separate health insurance for each family member, consider getting a family floater plan, which is often less expensive.
+- Consider getting a family floater plan instead of separate health insurance for each family member, as it is often less expensive.

-1. Flexible Spending Account (FSA): An FSA allows you to set aside pre-tax dollars.
+- A Flexible Spending Account (FSA) allows you to set aside pre-tax dollars.

-1. Employer Contributions: Ask your employer to offer you a Section 125 plan or health reimbursement arrangement (HRA).
-Your premiums will be tax-free.
+- Ask your employer to offer you a Section 125 plan or health reimbursement arrangement so your premiums will be tax-free.

 Affordable Care Act